calvare7/calvare7.github.io/_projects/dust_transport.md

 ---

-### Combined Effect of Topography and Convection on Vertical Dust Transport
+### How Coarse Dust Reaches High Altitudes: The Role of Convection and Terrain

 Current global climate models substantially underestimate the presence of coarse dust (d ≥ 20 µm) at high altitudes, suggesting that mechanisms driving vertical dust transport are poorly captured.
 Two candidates are **topography-induced shear** and **buoyancy-driven convection** — yet their combined effect had not been systematically investigated.